 You might also like: Things to do in Chania Town.

-The village of Loutro, with it’s quaint-essential Greek white-washed houses can only be accessed by boat (from Hora Sfakion) or on foot over the cliffs making it a charming and peaceful place all the more special due to its limited accommodation in the form of boutique hotels and self-catering accommodation.
+The village of Loutro in Crete, with it’s quaint-essential Greek white-washed houses, can only be accessed by boat (from Hora Sfakion) or on foot over the cliffs.
+This makes this charming and peaceful place all the more special due to its limited accommodation in the form of boutique hotels and self-catering accommodation.
 Due to its idyllic location on the South coast, Loutro does see a lot of day trip visitors during the height of the season but we’re not talking cruise ship levels of busy!
 Enjoy the picturesque streets to yourself in the early morning and walk up to the old Venetian fort ruins to admire the view.
 Then take a boat trip to the stunning Sweetwater Beach, to the opening of the gorge at Agia Roumelli or explore Chora Sfakion and the wider area with trips out to the Frangokastello Castle or the Imbros Gorge.
 At the end of the day, enjoy the traditional tavernas once the daytime visitors have left and it’s just the other people staying in the village who remain.

 Loutro makes a beautiful honeymoon location or retreat for artists and hikers who can do the day-hike to the lesser known Aradena gorge or walk to Marmara Beach whilst those looking to sunbath, read, and snorkel their way through the sun drenched days will be more than satisfied.